Lycurgus (of Nemea): Statius

 The Latin poet Statius' epic poem, the Thebaid—which tells the story of the Seven against Thebes— also gives an account of Lycurgus' infant son Opheltes' death.
 While only passing references to Lycurgus are found in earlier sources, he has a substantial role in Statius' version of the story.
 Here Lycurgus is the priest of Zeus (as in Euripides), and the king of Nemea (as in Hyginus).

 While Euripides has Lycurgus coming from "Asopia", a region west of Nemea, for Statius Lycurgus is from Argos.
 He refers to Lycurgus as "Inachian", i.e related to Inachus, the legendary first king of Argos, while Adrastus, the current king of Argos, and leader of the Seven, says of Lycurgus, "our ancestry is one".
-This raises the question why Lycurgus has not joined his fellow Archives in their war against Thebes, and in fact the hero Tydeus, one of the Seven, calls Lycurgus a "coward", saying "when your countrymen from every quarter have flocked to arms, you only amid the hurrying columns are at peace".
+This raises the question why Lycurgus has not joined his fellow Argives in their war against Thebes, and in fact the hero Tydeus, one of the Seven, calls Lycurgus a "coward", saying "when your countrymen from every quarter have flocked to arms, you only amid the hurrying columns are at peace".
 However, Statius provides an explanation saying that Lycurgus' absence from the Seven's war with Thebes is due to priestly duties, and oracular warnings: